nelson-n/cs-math-nn/README.md

 ## To-Do List

-* Create a markdown (maybe Rmarkdown/Jupyter notebook?) compilation of high level math notes covering calc 1, calc 2, multivariable calc, linear algebra, discrete math, and PDEs.
-Cover the most important equations from each course and how they relate.
-    * Go back through all math cheatsheets and add full latex equations.
-* Create a markdown compilation of high level statistics notes.
-Cover the most important equations and theorems such as CLT, negative log likelihood, maximum likelihood estimation, power laws, other distributions such as the Poisson distribution.
+* Work on `/Math` calculus fundamentals notes and `/Statistics` statistics fundamentals notes.
 * Neural Network work.
     * Look at Karpathy lectures.
     * Look at tinygrad tutorial, play with tinygrad.
-    * Build paradigmatic models in sequential order until Transformer model is reached.
+    * Build paradigmatic models in sequential order up to the Transformer model.
-    * Read "Attention Is All You Need" paper.
+    * Read *Attention Is All You Need* paper.
-    * Download GPT2 or another LLM from Hugging Face and play with it under the hood.
-        * Generate most likely next word, see what happens when you change the temperature?
-Etc.
-* Create LeetCode / Google CodeJam practice schedule.
-* Finish Fluent Python.
-* Learn C++ basics (**Computer Languages**), write/replicate a hashing function from scratch in C++ (**Cryptography**), build a low-level hash table function and then use this to build a dictionary type in Python (**Data Structures**), use `timeit` to compare the speed of lookup using the standard Python dictionary implementation versus the dictionary implementation you just wrote.
-* Replicate lower level Python functions such as len() in C++, then port to Python and compare speed.
+* Work on *Fluent Python* notes.
 * Add LaTeX equations to pre-existing math/stats/neural network exercises and `/Assorted/EquationsCheetsheet.md` based off of this [tutorial](https://blmoistawinde.github.io/ml_equations_latex/#negative-loglikelihood).
 * Work on poker exercises.
-* Build a hashing function (SHA256?) from scratch, then use it to build a hash table class from scratch.
+* Build a hashing function (SHA256) from scratch, then use it to build a hash table class from scratch.